www139516/pipelines/README.md

 # pipelines
-Pipelines for precessing a batch of files automatically.
+Pipelines for processing a batch of files automatically.
+### main_salmon
+Using salmon to process the RNA-seq data, obtaining TPM value of each gene.